PavlidisLab/rdp/docs/customization.md

 That's it.
 You can now query private data from the partner registry when logged in as an administrator on your own registry.

-## Tiers
+## Gene Tiers

-User genes are categorized in tiers corresponding to the level of involvement of a researcher with the gene.
-Researcher have direct access to their TIER1 genes, and a focus on their TIER2 genes.
-TIER3 genes result from GO term associations.
+Users' genes are categorized in tiers based on their familiarity and experience with the gene.
+This is explained in detail in the users' documentation and FAQs.
+Users add TIER1 and TIER2 genes directly, while TIER3 genes are inferred from GO term associations.

 To enable only TIER1 and TIER2, and thus disabling GO terms-related features, add the following to your configuration: